This article reproduces the out-of-sample analysis of Welch and Goyal

 annual observations), matching WG: the file itself begins in

-1871, but the one-year lag in the predictor consumes that row.
+1871, but the one-year lag in the predictor consumes that first row.

 per WG Section 1, where